 Use this document to compile all information required for online submission of the online 2022-2023 special course application form.

 Special Course Application Worksheets will not be accepted as complete submissions and will not be reviewed.

-2. Course name: Music Business Survey

-3. Course description: Dr. Jason McKinney from Belmont University will be leading a study of the fundamentals the music business.
-Topics will include an overview of history, promotion, copyrights, touring, publishing, marketing, finance, regional music scenes, and the international market.

-4. Course standards including alignment to Tennessee Academic Standards: This information may be provided in an uploaded separate document or included here.
-If a separate document is uploaded, please include District Name and Course Name along with standards information in that separate document.

-5. Number of credit(s): 1

-6. Pre-requisite course(s): Intro to Business/Computer Apps

-7. Early postsecondary opportunities and/or industry certifications: 0

-8. Teacher requirements: Business

-9. Provide justification for offering this special course (reason for including this course in the school program): This is the first step in a relationship with the Music Business Department of Belmont University.
-This course provides an introductory experience with the music business and inspires students to consider a career in the industry.

-10. Describe how this course was developed: This course was developed using the standards of BUS 1043 (Belmont) and a similar course taught at Pearl Chon.

-11. List the names/titles of individuals who developed the course: Dr. Jason McKinney (Belmont), Jamie Shields (La Vergne High)

-12. Provide any other pertinent information about this course: This course was developed by a team consisting of Ron Alley (Local Business Owner), Dr. Jason McKinney (Belmont Professor of Music Business), Phil Wilson (D10, Rutherford County Commissioner), Tammy Sharp (RCS Board Chair), and Jamie Shields (La Vergne High CTE).
-It is the first step in a relationship to bring a music business pathway to the school with the aide of Belmont Professors.

-Dr. McKinney will be providing videos and joining the class via Zoom.
+- 1. District: Rutherford County Schools - 2.
+Course name: Music Business Survey - 3.
+Course description: Dr. Jason McKinney from Belmont University will be leading a study of the fundamentals the music business.
+Topics will include an overview of history, promotion, copyrights, touring, publishing, marketing, finance, regional music scenes, and the international market. - 4.
+Course standards including alignment to Tennessee Academic Standards: This information may be provided in an uploaded separate document or included here.
+If a separate document is uploaded, please include District Name and Course Name along with standards information in that separate document. - 5.
+Number of credit(s): 1 - 6.
+Pre-requisite course(s): Intro to Business/Computer Apps - 7.
+Early postsecondary opportunities and/or industry certifications: 0 - 8.
+Teacher requirements: Business - 9.
+Provide justification for offering this special course (reason for including this course in the school program): This is the first step in a relationship with the Music Business Department of Belmont University.
+This course provides an introductory experience with the music business and inspires students to consider a career in the industry. - 10.
+Describe how this course was developed: This course was developed using the standards of BUS 1043 (Belmont) and a similar course taught at Pearl Chon. - 11.
+List the names/titles of individuals who developed the course: Dr. Jason McKinney (Belmont), Jamie Shields (La Vergne High) - 12.
+Provide any other pertinent information about this course: This course was developed by a team consisting of Ron Alley (Local Business Owner), Dr. Jason McKinney (Belmont Professor of Music Business), Phil Wilson (D10, Rutherford County Commissioner), Tammy Sharp (RCS Board Chair), and Jamie Shields (La Vergne High CTE).
+It is the first step in a relationship to bring a music business pathway to the school with the aide of Belmont Professors. - Dr. McKinney will be providing videos and joining the class via Zoom.
 When not present the class will be led by Mr. Shields in accordance to syllabus created by Dr. McKinney.

-Special Course Name: Music Business Survey

-We verify that the information on this application is complete and accurate.
+2023-24 SPECIAL COURSE LOCAL APPROVAL AND ASSURANCES Required for all special course applications Special Course Name: Music Business Survey School District: Rutherford County Schools We verify that the information on this application is complete and accurate.
 Assigning the proposed instructor to this special course will not preclude having all State Board of Education approved courses taught by appropriately endorsed teachers.
+Date of Approval by Local Board of Education: Chairperson's Signature Date Director of Schools' Signature Date